 The University ensures there is a system of welfare support in Colleges and every School has a Welfare Tutor available as a referral point for any student experiencing difficulties.
 Welfare tutors advise students on a range of issues, primarily pastoral rather than academic, and will signpost to other professional services.
-They are supported in their role by staff from Student Support and have access to a daily telephone consultation service and regular drop-in advice and debrief sessions.
+The University is reviewing this provision to develop it further and enhance the proactive elements of the system, so that emerging issues can be addressed early on.
+Welfare tutors are supported in their role by staff from Student Support and have access to a daily telephone consultation service as well as regular drop-in advice and debrief sessions.
 In September 2014 the College of Arts and Law launched its Professional Services Staff-Student Mentoring Scheme.
 The scheme pairs interested student mentees with a Professional Services mentor.
 This scheme aims to aid students' transition to university by providing students with the support of a neutral and supportive adult who is knowledgeable about the University and who is not a peer, nor directly connected with students' programmes.
 The scheme also provides Professional Services staff with an opportunity to support the student experience and/or to meet students in a different capacity.
 The scheme is in its pilot period and informal feedback from both mentors and mentees indicates that the scheme has helped students gain confidence in taking their first steps into university life.

-The University is working to enhance its training and development provision for Welfare Tutors and Reasonable Adjustment Contacts (School- and College-based staff overseeing implementation of reasonable adjustments) to support their roles and share good practice.
+The University continues to work to enhance its training and development provision for Welfare Tutors and Reasonable Adjustment Contacts (School and College-based staff overseeing implementation of reasonable adjustments) to support their roles and share good practice.
 Additional targeted training sessions are also offered, for example Asperger's Awareness.
-The University is currently undertaking an audit review of such student support arrangements (Student Support Agreement Process Fix) to identify areas of improvement, and ensure our services offer the most efficient and effective service to students.